JiuzhouMiao/JiuzhouMiao.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Jiuzhou's page"
-author_profile: false
+author_profile: true
 redirect_from:
   - /about/
   - /about.html